O n paper, Benedict Arnold is America’s most infamous traitor.

 In the papers, he was so much more.

-And less.
 In the December 1, 1769, edition of The Connecticut Journal, and New Haven Post-Boy, a weekly four-page newspaper, Benedict Arnold appears in a simple, wholesome form, as a New Havener of means with a flighty equine problem.
 He commissioned a notice regarding “two old Dutch horses”—one “dark gray,” the other “dark brown,” with a “handsome neck”—that had run away.
 “Whoever shall take up said horses, and return them to me,” Arnold wrote, “shall be reasonably rewarded.”

 In a listing printed in the September 27, 1771, edition of the Journal/Post-Boy, Arnold, a successful importer, was in a mood to barter, offering “fine Liverpool salt” to be “exchang’d for flax seed, by Samuel Mansfield and Benedict Arnold, who will give one bushel and a half of salt for one bushel of seed, and as much more as any others will give.”
 Mansfield was Arnold’s business partner; he was also Arnold’s father-in-law and the high sheriff of New Haven County.

-After that innocently salty and seedy advert, Arnold’s paper trail in the Journal goes cold until winter’s end in 1775, when it roars back with a vengeance.
+After that salty, seedy advert, Arnold’s paper trail in the Journal goes cold until winter’s end in 1775, when it roars back with a vengeance.
 By then, the situation in America had changed considerably, and so had Arnold’s driving purpose.
-As a maritime trader, he’d been frustrated by more than a decade’s worth of taxes, tariffs and other obstacles to prosperity imposed by the British crown; now, a bonafide independence movement was accelerating at a furious clip, and Arnold was ready to put his own shoulders to the yoke.
+As a maritime trader, he’d been frustrated by more than a decade’s worth of taxes, tariffs and other obstacles to prosperity imposed by the British crown; now, a bonafide independence movement was accelerating at a furious clip, and Arnold was ready to put his own shoulder to the yoke.
 He paid for three consecutive newspaper notices, published on March 1, 8 and 15, expressing his desire “to purchase sixty muskets, with bayonets, etc. as soon as they can be made in this colony; any person who will engage for part or the whole, will meet with proper incouragement [sic]…” That same month, he was chosen to captain Connecticut’s Second Company of the Governor’s Foot Guard, the New Haven wing of the state militia.

 War would break out within weeks.
 On April 19, the first military confrontations of the Revolutionary War took place in Massachusetts at Lexington and Concord, about 130 miles away; by April 21, news of the battles had reached New Haven.
 After debating what to do in response, the town selectmen decided to hold off on any formal action in support of their northern neighbors.